zzzFelix/wbmalert/README.md

 ## Get started
 - Clone the repo
-- Edit the `websites` slice to contain your own links.
-The third property can be empty; it's a placeholder for the snapshot and will be overwritten on startup.
+- Adjust `configuration.json`: Edit the `websites` array to contain your own links.
 - Optionally adjust the interval
 - Install the program `go install`
 - Run the program `wbm-alert -c ~/path/to/configuration.json`